lutrov/katharos/README.md

 ## Documentation

-This plugin provides an API to to customise the default constant values.
+This plugin provides an API to to customise the default values.
 See these examples:

 	// ---- Change the Katharos plugin compress output buffering value to false. add_filter('katharos_compress_output_buffer_filter', '__return_false');